astropy/astropy-APEs/APE6.rst

 ``type``: optional
    If provided this specifies the column data type.
 If not available then automatic type inference is performed.
+It is recommended that DTIF writers always emit the ``type``.

 Data details
 ^^^^^^^^^^^^^